netbiolab/cMAGfilter/README.md

 ![](images/introductory.png)

 ### Requirements
-cMAGfilter requires Python>=3.6 and [mummer4](https://mummer4.github.io/) package.
+The package is tested on Linux operating systems (Linux: Ubuntu 20.04 LTS). cMAGfilter requires Python>=3.6 and [mummer4](https://mummer4.github.io/) package.
 You can install mummer from its [tarball](https://github.com/mummer4/mummer/releases) or from [bioconda](https://bioconda.github.io/recipes/mummer4/README.html?highlight=mummer4#package-package%20&#x27;mummer4&#x27;).
 Please locate the mummer4 package softwares in PATH or specify the location with -nuc parameter.